sastutorials/sastutorials.github.io/tutorials/macros.md

 <a name="subsect5"></a>

-## %if conditions and %do loops

-Another type of built-in macros relate to structuring code that requires **conditional logics and/or iterations**.
-Let's see both.

 ## Conditional logic

+Another type of built-in macros relates to structuring code that requires execution of a **conditional logic**.

 We are going to execute a simple condition: if the file exists then we can print it otherwise we are going to print an error message in the log.